AliceLR/megazeux/arch/android/README.md

   press and release on the same frame for some devices, meaning certain MZX features relying on the held status of a key (including shooting, the KEY# counters) will not work.
 (Nexus 7 (2013), Android 6.0, armeabi-v7a)
 * The function keys (Fn) may not work as expected.
-(Xiaomi Mi 8 SE, Android ?, ABI ?)
+(Xiaomi Mi 8 SE, Android 8.1, arm64-v8a)
 * RGBA components may be reversed to ARBG, causing serious graphical issues.
   This can be worked around by turning on the "Disable HW Overlays" developer option.
-(Xiaomi Mi 8 SE, Android ?, ABI ?)
+(Xiaomi Mi 8 SE, Android 8.1, arm64-v8a)
 * Switching applications and/or connecting new Bluetooth devices may cause crashes.
-(Xiaomi Mi 8 SE, Android ?, ABI ?)
+(Xiaomi Mi 8 SE, Android 8.1, arm64-v8a)